-‘Tis the season for pediatric PTs to come up with fun and creative Christmas activities for kids!
+‘Tis the season for pediatric PTs to come up with fun and creative Christmas gross motor activities for kids!
 Here’s a great way to get the whole class or family moving on a chilly winter day!

 Every child I know gets a little fidgety in the winter months.
 The opportunity to be outside is difficult to come by with the frigid temperatures and early sunsets here in Northeast Ohio.

 This activity was inspired by the Christmas season as we all head out to pick out the perfect Christmas tree!
-You’ll definitely want to add this to your list of Christmas activities for kids!
+You’ll definitely want to add this to your list of Christmas gross motor activities for kids!

 -Large bolster (a big cardboard box, a punching bag, or stacked up couch cushions will also work)

 What to do: